IBM/opensource-ai-workshop/docs/lab-5/README.md

 ```

 Additionally, if you open a file for editing you should see possible tab completions to the right of your cursor (it may take a few seconds to show up).

+## Conclusion

+With your AI coding assistant set up, move on to [Lab 6](/docs/lab-6/README.md) and actually use it!